percona/k8spg-docs/docs/kubectl.md

         To use different namespace, specify other name instead of `postgres-operator` in the above command, and modify the `-n postgres-operator` parameter with it in the following two steps.
-        You can also ommit this parameter completely to deploy everything in the `default` namespace.
+        You can also omit this parameter completely to deploy everything in the `default` namespace.

 2. Deploy the Operator [using](https://kubernetes.io/docs/reference/using-api/server-side-apply/)